alessiodionisi/qemu-vmnet/README.md

 ### Add a network device

-You need add a new network device to your virtual machine.
+You need to add a new network device to your virtual machine.

 Note: `netdev` value is the `id` of the network device, can be any value.